 The Boards of Directors of Crosstown Civic Credit Union and Access Credit Union announced the approval of the merger the evening of June 25, 2020 following the online and in-branch member vote held that week.

 The resolution was passed with 87% of the Crosstown Civic members and 77% of the Access Credit Union members who voted in favour of the amalgamation.
-Both credit unions will officially merge into a new legal entity on January 1, 2021: the new Access Credit Union.
+Both credit unions officially merged into a new legal entity on January 1, 2021, becoming the new Access Credit Union.

 We have a lot to look forward to together in 2021.